 Equivalent?
 In what sense?
 On what drawing board?
 Whose drawing board?
 Where is the evidence?
 This much we know: Sony did manufacture Trinitrons.
 Millions of them.
 Yet is there a one-neck or one-gun Telechrome tube anywhere?
 No. “Baird's color equipment vanished.”
 How convenient.
 Whenever Baird fanatics make an outlandish claim, the supporting documents, prototypes and even physics disappear into a conspiracy.
 But let's consider the merits.
 Below, we hold these spurious claims up to the light.

 Flaws That Relate to the Trinitron

 Missing Pieces.
-The Telechrome patent (Baird, 1942) fails to include several structures that distinguish the Trinitron tube from other CRTs, including Telechrome.
-Missing from Telechrome are these structures...
+The Telechrome patent (Baird, 1942) fails to include several structures that distinguished the Trinitron tube from other CRTs, including Telechrome.
+Missing from Telechrome were these structures...

 Exhibit B: Telechrome Internals

 The trick would be to join two teapots at the target.
 The resulting tube would have two standard teapot necks, each at an angle to the target.
 Then assuming a transparent target, Baird might coat one side with one color phosphor.
 The other side, he would coat with a second color.
 Suppose that, as in industry practice, he chose cyan and red for the two colors: Then the tube would produce color pictures!
 He would alternately scan the targets, producing field-sequential images.